AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Did a review on the things I've so far.
 Getting ready for the next #100Devs class which is, SUPER REVIEW.

 **Thoughts**: “Do first things first, and second things not at all.” –Peter Drucker

+### R1D46: July 17

+**Today's Progress**: Went back to some exercises on recursion.
+Difference between console.log inside the function vs function call tripped me up a bit.
+Finally got the hang of it.

+**Thoughts**: “You have not failed as long as you keep on trying" -Anonymous